Football in Liechtenstein: Men's domestic football

 Due to lack of active football teams, Liechtenstein is the only UEFA member nation not to have their own league and hence does not have any spots in the UEFA Champions League.
 Club sides play in the Swiss leagues, with FC Vaduz currently playing in the second highest Swiss division.
 Between 1934 and 1937, beside the Swiss Football Association, Liechtenstein's clubs were affiliates of St. Gallen Cantonal Football Association, where they had a tournament of Liechtenstein's clubs only, that determined the Liechtenstein's Champion.
 FC Triesen won the competition in 1934, 1935 and 1937.
 Since 1945, the tiny principality has had its own cup competition, the winners of which are guaranteed entry into the Europa Conference League qualification.

 FC Vaduz have become the dominant force within the Liechtenstein Football Cup, winning 15 of the last 16 competitions.

 Mario Frick holds the record for most appearances and goals scored for Liechtenstein, and also played in football leagues around Europe.

-However, it's still possible for the teams in Liechtenstein to participate the UEFA Champions League, but there is only one way in the current system.
-For example:

-The Liechtenstein Football Cup champion wins the 2022–23 UEFA Europa Conference League.

-Then, the team enters the 2023–24 UEFA Europa League.

-Subsequently, if the club wins the 2023–24 UEFA Europa League.

-Then, the team enters the 2024–25 UEFA Champions League.
+Clubs in Liechtenstein can qualify for the UEFA Champions League through a technicality, with it being possible should the club win the UEFA Conference League then the UEFA Europa League back-to-back.
+In order to remain in the UCL, the club would need to win the competition.
+This is due to the complicated situation involving Liechtensteiner clubs, which participate in the Swiss leagues as guest clubs.
+As a result, none of the clubs can participate in UEFA competitions as a representative from Switzerland.